 The Initial Government Response: Relief Camps

 By 1932, Guelph was told not to send any more men.
 The camp, like many others across Canada, was full.
-The government came up with another temporary solution “Relief Settlements.”
+The government arrived at another temporary solution “Relief Settlements.”
 Municipalities sent individuals, or families, to farm in Northern Ontario.
 Each city, upon acceptance, paid $100 per person, and another $100 at the beginning of their second year.

 They were told to pick between one of three possibilities: